-Airtable Blocks help you achieve your PR goals by consolidating ever-changing information in a single, dynamic database that delivers the at-a-glance insights you need to remain on track.
+Airtable Apps help you achieve your PR goals by consolidating ever-changing information in a single, dynamic database that delivers the at-a-glance insights you need to remain on track.
 Chart your pitches, keep up with your contacts, quickly find the right person for a job, map the location of your next meeting, prioritize publications, and more, so you can spend less time tracking details and more time placing the perfect story.

 Chart your pitches by status